Celebrate your purpose in life

 Good morning everyone,

-Our theme for this month: “God’s power in you and for you”
+Our theme for this month: “The power of words”

 God bless,